awsdocs/iam-user-guide/doc_source/access_policies_manage-edit.md

 1. To edit an inline policy, choose **Edit Policy**\.

 1. Do one of the following:
-   + Choose the **Visual editor** tab to change your policy without understanding JSON syntax\.
+   + Choose the **Visual** option to change your policy without understanding JSON syntax\.
 You can make changes to the service, actions, resources, or optional conditions for each permission block in your policy\.
 You can also import a policy to add additional permissions to the bottom of your policy\.
-When you are finished making changes, choose **Review policy** to continue\.
+When you are finished making changes, choose **Next** to continue\.
-   + Choose the **JSON** tab to modify your policy by typing or pasting text in the JSON text box\.
+   + Choose the **JSON** option to modify your policy by typing or pasting text in the JSON text box\.
 You can also import a policy to add additional permissions to the bottom of your policy\.
-Resolve any security warnings, errors, or general warnings generated during [policy validation](access_policies_policy-validator.md), and then choose **Review policy**\.
+Resolve any security warnings, errors, or general warnings generated during [policy validation](access_policies_policy-validator.md), and then choose **Next**\.
 To save your changes without affecting the currently attached entities, clear the check box for **Save as default version**\.
 **Note**
-You can switch between the **Visual editor** and **JSON** tabs any time\.
-However, if you make changes or choose **Review policy** in the **Visual editor** tab, IAM might restructure your policy to optimize it for the visual editor\.
+You can switch between the **Visual** and **JSON** editor options any time\.
+However, if you make changes or choose **Next** in the **Visual** editor, IAM might restructure your policy to optimize it for the visual editor\.
 For more information, see [Policy restructuring](troubleshoot_policies.md#troubleshoot_viseditor-restructure)\.

-1. On the **Review** page, review the policy **Summary** and then choose **Save changes** to save your work\.
+1. On the **Review** page, review the policy summary and then choose **Save changes** to save your work\.

 ## Editing customer managed policies \(AWS CLI\)<a name="edit-policies-cli-api"></a>